ddella/WebSocket/README.md

 ﻿
-# Websocket Server
+# WebSocket Client Server

 ### Introduction

 This is an example of a client/server WebSocket.
-In this workshop I build two Docker containers:
+The client and server are build on different Docker containers:

 - Web Server on Nginx
 - WebSocket server in Python

-The WebSocket Protocol enables two-way communication between a client and a remote server.
+The WebSocket Protocol enables bi-directional, full duplex communications protocol between a client and a server.
 It provides a persistent connection between the client and the server and both parties can sending data at any time.
+It is commonly used in modern web applications for streaming data and other asynchronous traffic.
 The goal of this technology is to provide a mechanism for browser-based applications that need two-way communication with servers without the need to open multiple HTTP connections.

 >The WebSocket specification defines two URI schemes:
 >ws-URI = "ws:" "//" host [ ":" port ] path [ "?" query ]